 This question may tell you the value of a Financial Planner in one’s life.
 What value addition a Planner can offer you if you engage with him/her?
 How the financial planner answers this question, might be a deciding point for you.
 If he focuses only on “high returns”, then it might be a red flag.
 Some answers to expect from him:

 c) So You should have ample time with you to focus on other important things.

 I did a video on this topic as well, with my friend Sumit Bhandari, you may watch it below:

 The above list is not an exhaustive one, but it would be a good starting point that would give you the confidence to give yourself a start.

 The Real understanding of the Personal Financial Planner comes only in the journey.
 It’s just like arranged Marriage.

-The long-term relationship needs a foundation of Trust, and many times it takes a few years to build one.
+A long-term relationship needs a foundation of Trust, and many times it takes a few years to build one.
 Anything hidden will create distrust only.
 So be open to what you expect and let the other party answer with clarity.

-Do not decide based only on the fee structure, it’s a question of your Well-being, and money management is an important part of that…You have to do the cost-benefit analysis to select the best for you.
+Do not decide based only on the fee structure, it’s a question of your Well-being, and money management is an important part of that…You have to do a cost-benefit analysis to select the best for you.